justjamm/Survival-Game/README.md

 # Survival Game

 "Survival Game" is my final project for Professor Steven Brandt's CSC 1351 course.
-This project cotains assets from Terraria, owned by Re-Logic, used soley for educational and non-commerical purposes.
+This project contains assets from Terraria, owned by Re-Logic, used soley for educational and non-commerical purposes.
 No profit is being made from this project and all rights remain to their respective owners.
 The requirements for this project was that it;

 1. Use the professor's BasicGraphics library, and